Christopher Gilbert

-Christopher Gilbert (born August 1, 1949, Birmingham, Alabama-July 5, 2007) was an American poet.
+Christopher Gilbert (August 1, 1949, Birmingham, Alabama – July 5, 2007) was an American poet.

 Life

-He is the son of Floyd and Rosie (Walker) Gilbert.
+He was the son of Floyd and Rosie (Walker) Gilbert.

 He grew up in Lansing, Michigan.

 He graduated from the University of Michigan in 1972, and PhD. in psychology from Clark University in 1986.

 His work appears in African-American Literary Review, Callaloo, Crab Apple Review, Graham House Review, Indiana Review, Massachusetts Review, Ploughshares, Urbanus, William & Mary Review, and New York Quarterly.

 His poem Any Good Throat, is on a monument in Jackson Square, Boston.

 He lived in Providence, Rhode Island.